CodeDistiller: Automatically Generating Code Libraries for Scientific Coding Agents: System Overview

 \section{System Overview}

-The \codedist workflow is shown in Figure~\ref{fig:system_overview}.
-First, the core purpose of the repository is determined, followed by identifying code, documentation, and other files relevant to that purpose.
-Then, those highly-relevant files are used to generate and iteratively debug a working example of the core repository functionality.
+The \codedist agent workflow is shown in Figure~\ref{fig:system_overview}.
+First, large-scale static information gathering steps search and identify code, documentation, and other files relevant to understand the repository and identify highly relevant files.
+Then, those highly-relevant files are used in a dynamic workflow to generate and iteratively debug a working example of the core repository functionality.